AvChilds/stock_market_analysis_prediction/README.md

 We used the Excel file CFG_Stock_Screening_V2.xlsx as our raw data.

-1. Pull down the file from the online repository or download the file directly from the repository..
+1. Pull down the file from the online repository or download the file directly from the repository.
 2. Open up each analysis file using VS Code or Jupyter Notebook.
 3. Update the file path at the top of the code to point to your local copy of the raw data source, for example: 'C:/Users/Desktop/Data"
 4. Execute all cells to load the raw Excel data and drop any columns or dates with zeros, NaNs and extreme outliers.